ankitgyawali/checksheet-manager/Readme.md

 #Checksheet-manager

 Checksheet-manager is a web application that allows an educational organization to keep track of their student's progress in their curriculum.
-Checksheet manager works by providing different levels of access controls to three different types of user: Root users, advisors(proffesors) and advisee(students).
+Checksheet manager works by providing different levels of access controls to three different types of user: Root users, advisors(professors) and advisee(students).

-Stable link: <a href="http://kucm.ankitgyawali.com" target="_blank">kucm.ankitgyawali.com</a>
+A demo of checksheet manager can be found at: <a href="http://kucm.ankitgyawali.com" target="_blank">kucm.ankitgyawali.com</a>

 The login for all three levels of users are set temporarily to:

 username:a